Adorable Warty piglets take their first steps at Yorkshire Wildlife Park

-Yorkshire Wildlife Park’s cutest new arrivals have braved their first steps out into the world - as you can see in this video.
+Yorkshire Wildlife Park’s cutest new arrivals have braved their first steps out into the world.

 The three-week-old Visayan Warty Piglets, made up of two males and three females, stepped out into their reserve for the first time this week – obediently following their first time mum Trish.